grame-cncm/faustwebsite/_posts/2017-03-02-optimizing-compilation-parameters.markdown

 categories: news
 ---

 The Faust compiler has as lot of different compilation parameters to play with.
 Discovering them for a given DSP program is something that can be automated.
 Two **measure_dsp** and **dsp_optimizer** classes are available for developers to measure DSP CPU use directly in their code.
 Two more friendly **faustbench** and **faustbench-llvm** tools have been developed using them.
-They allow to discover the best Faust compiler parameters, to be used later on with  **faust2xx** scripts or FaustLive.
+They allow to discover the best Faust compiler parameters, to be used later on with **faust2xx** scripts, **faustgen~** Max/MSP external or **FaustLive**.

 ### The measure_dsp and dsp_optimizer DSP decorator classes ###